watergis/awesome-vector-tiles/README.md

 ## Contributions

-This vectortiles toolkit was developed and is maintained by Jin IGARASHI(see my [portfolio](https://water-gis.com)).
+This vectortiles toolkit was developed and is maintained by Jin IGARASHI(see [portfolio](https://water-gis.com) if you are fascinated by more details about me).
 If you have any feedbacks, please let me know through Github's issues or pull request.
+Also, if you like my GIS works for water services providers in Africa, you can make donation through [Github Sponsor](https://github.com/sponsors/JinIgarashi).

 ---
 `Copyright © 2020 Jin IGARASHI`